Games & Quizzes

 /ˈrīdiNG/

 The act of composing letters on paper.
 To invent or create a computer program.
-To create a song or piece of music.
+To compose letters and words on paper or a screen.

 /ˈlaNGɡwij/